dreamgrove/dreamgrove/content/balance/Compendium.md

  </div>

-Warrior of Elune is an off-gcd ability, it makes your next 3 starfires instant and the 45s cooldown starts when all 3 charges have been consumed.
+{{< spell 202425 "Warrior of Elune" >}} is an off-gcd ability, it makes your next 3 starfires instant and the 45s cooldown starts when all 3 charges have been consumed.
 <br>Use the charges if any of the following conditions are true:
 - To enter Solar Eclipse
 - You have 1 charge left and you are in either {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}.